microsoft/language-server-protocol/protocol.md

 #### Document Highlights Request

 The document highlight request is sent from the client to the server to resolve a document highlights for a given text document position.
+For programming languages this usually highlights all references.
+However we kept 'textDocument/documentHighlight' and 'textDocument/references' separate requests since the first one is allowed to be more fuzzy.

 >**Changed:** In 2.0 the request uses `TextDocumentPositionParams` with proper `textDocument` and `position` properties.
 In 1.0 the uri of the referenced text document was inlined into the params object.